lg550055/reading-notes/401/class-26.md

 > A Web framework is a software that supports the development of dynamic Web sites, applications, and services.

+**Django enables quick development of secure and reliable Web applications in a standardized way.**

 ### Batteries Included

 Django is a full-fledged web framework.
-It includes multiple modules that take care of different things like authetication, admin, database, sessions, url routing, template processing and many other features.
+It includes multiple modules that take care of different things like authetication, admin, tests, database, sessions, url routing, template processing and many other features.

 ### Versatile